markjaquith/hk/docs/configuration.md

 Type: `bool`
 Default: `true`

-If true, hk will run check on files first then run fix steps if check fails iff there are multiple fix steps with the same file in a matching glob pattern.
+If true, hk will run check commands first then run fix commands if check fails iff there are multiple linters with the same file in a matching glob pattern.

 The reason for this is to make hk able to parallelize as much as possible.
-We can have as many check steps running in parallel against the same file as we want without them interfering with each other—however we can't have 2 fix steps potentially writing to the same file.
-So we optimistically run the check steps in parallel, then if any fail we run their fix command potentially in series.
+We can have as many check commands running in parallel against the same file as we want without them interfering with each other—however we can't have 2 fix commands potentially writing to the same file.
+So we optimistically run the check commands in parallel, then if any fail we run their fix commands potentially in series.

-If this is disabled hk will have simpler logic that just uses fix steps in series in this situation.
+If this is disabled hk will have simpler logic that just uses fix commands in series in this situation.

 ### `HK_PROFILE`